ultimate-pa/ultimate/trunk/source/WebsiteStatic/README.md

 ```
 WebsiteStatic/
-├── _awards                   Awards and medals won by Ultimate in SV-COMP etc.
+├── _awards/                  Awards and medals won by Ultimate in SV-COMP etc. (see _awards/README.md for details)
-├── _layouts                  Jekyll layouts wrapped around content (e.g. header, footer)
+├── _layouts/                 Jekyll layouts wrapped around content (e.g. header, footer)
-├── _tools                    Detail pages for the different Ultimate tools
+├── _tools/                   Detail pages for the different Ultimate tools (see _tools/README.md for details)
-├── bootstrap_dev             see "Configure theme & style" below
+├── bootstrap_dev/            see "Configure theme & style" below
-├── css                       Style files for the website
+├── css/                      Style files for the website
-├── fonts                     Fonts used by the website
+├── fonts/                    Fonts used by the website
-├── img                       Image files used by the website UI
+├── img/                      Image files used by the website UI
-|   └── awards                Photos and graphics for the awards page
+|   └── awards/               Photos and graphics for the awards page
-├── js
+├── js/
-|   ├── vendor                3rd party dependencies
+|   ├── vendor/               3rd party dependencies
-|   └── webinterface          Scripts needed for the web interface
+|   └── webinterface/         Scripts needed for the web interface
-└── webinterface
+└── webinterface/
     ├── code_examples         Code examples that can be selected in the UI
     └── workers               Toolchains and visible settings
 ```